ugr-sail/sinergym/doc/source/pages/installation.rst

 .. code:: sh

-    $ gcloud compute ssh energym
+    $ gcloud compute ssh sinergym

 Google Cloud use a **Container-Optimized OS** (see `documentation <https://cloud.google.com/container-optimized-os/docs>`__) in VM.
-This SO have docker pre-installed with energym container.
+This SO have docker pre-installed with sinergym container.

 .. image:: /_static/container1.png
   :width: 800